Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_slides.md

 - VM might obtain exclusive access to some of your resources.
 - Behaves (more or less) as native installation (root etc., system calls).
-- (Strict) isolation from host operating system.
+- (Strict) isolation from host operating system
 - Popular for
     - Safety critical tasks
     - Development and testing